MohamedAliHaoufa/RTOS-Powered-Smart-Home-Automation-Project-with-STM32F401VE/README.md

 - **User-Friendly Interface:** Access and control your smart home from anywhere via user-friendly mobile apps or web platforms.

-Explore the future of smart living with my RTOS-Powered Smart Home Automation System.
+Explore the future of smart living with our RTOS-Powered Smart Home Automation System.
 Elevate your home's comfort, energy efficiency, and security.